francisuloko/mv-week3-bootstrap/README.md

 ## Acknowledgments

-- Thanks to Microverse and his supportive community.
+- Thanks to Microverse and their supportive community.
 - Thanks to everyone commiting in this project.

 ## 📝 License